}

 Rejection is part of life, but it doesn't have to define who we are.

-Some strategies for increasing resilience include:
+Some strategies to increase resilience include:

-Create a support system — Surround yourself with people who validate your feelings, but who also help you put the situation into perspective.
+Create a support system— Surround yourself with people who validate your feelings, but who also help you put the situation into perspective.

-RSD is an emotional reaction intense and disproportionate to any situation that can be interpreted as rejection or criticism.
+DSR is an emotional reactionIntense and disproportionate any situation that can be interpreted as rejection or criticism.

-What do we know about RSD?
+What do we know about DSR?

 • Is it a formal diagnosis?